skladany/udemy-design-patterns-javascript/readme.md

   - Just a seperate class that takes on the responsibility of creating objects of a particular type

 - [x] 18.
 Abstract Factory
+- [x] Coding Exercise 2: Factory Coding Exercise
+- [x] 19.
+Summary

+  - A _factory method_ is a static method that creats objects
+  - A factory is any entity (not necessarily a class) that can take care of object creation
+  - A factory can be external or reside inside the object as an inner class
+  - Hierachries of factories can be used to create related objects

+# Section 5: Prototype

+- Complicated objects aren't designed from scratch
+  - You iterate on existing design (e.g, a car)
+- An existing (partially or fully constructed) design is a Prototype
+- We make a copy (clone) the prototype and customize it (requires a deep copy)
+- We make the cloning convenient (e.g, via a Factory)

+- Prototype: A partially or fully initialized object that you copy (clone) and make use of.

+- [x] 21.
+Explicit Copying
+- [x] 22.
+Copy Through Serialization
+- [x] 23.
+Prototype Factory

+  - Merge of prototype & factory
+  - Allows you to avoid having to explicity use the serializer and prototype

+- [x] Coding Exercise 3: Prototype Coding Exercise
+- [x] 24.
+Summary
+  - To implement a prototype, partially construct an object and store it somewhere
+  - Deep copy the prototype
+  - Customize the resulting instance
+  - A factory provides a convenient API for using prototypes

+# Section 6: Singleton

+- [x] 25.
+Overview

+  - People love to hate it...
+  - A component which is instantiated only once
+  - For some components, only makes sense to have one in the system at a time
+    - Example: Database repo
+    - Object factory
+  - Constructor call is expensive
+    - We want the init to only happen once
+    - Subsequent calls simply return the same instance
+  - Also want to prevent creation of additional copies

+- [x] 26.
+Singleton implementation
+  - Checks constructor to make sure it's only instantiated once
+- [x] 27.
+Monostate
+  - Doesn't try to do any constructor magic
+  - Uses getters & setters to store values at the class level "above" the instance
+  - So then data is shared between instancesgit
+- [x] 28.
+Singleton Problems
+  - If a singleton relies on production data, it becomes hard to write unit tests
+  - Instead write singleton's such that data can be swapped out with dummy data for testing
+- [x] 29.
+Singleton coding problems

+# Section 7: Adapter

+- [x] 30.
+Overview
+  - A construct which adapts an existing interface X to conform to the required interface Y
+- [x] 31.
+Adapter
+- [ ] 32.
+Adapter Caching